The beloved team plays from May through October, both at Grinder Field and in Illinois, Michigan, Ohio and Indiana.

 Since this game was originally played for exercise instead of competition, friendly banter can be heard between the teams.
 Phrases such as "Hit a daisy cutter, Sir," and "Well done," are often shouted to opposing team members.
 Come enjoy this vintage sport, sip an ice cold sarsaparilla, munch a hotdog and join in shouting "Huzzah" for both teams.

-If you've see a match, you know that they play barehanded and follow the maxims of gentlemanly behavior – no spitting, arguing, cursing, or wagering.
+If you've seen a match, you know that they play barehanded and follow the maxims of gentlemanly behavior – no spitting, arguing, cursing, or wagering.
 It is commonplace for members of both teams to encourage and applaud the good play of each other.
 Games are played, as they were in baseball's infancy, more as recreation and exercise than competition.
 The Deep River Grinders truly play for the love of the game, using leather-covered hand-sewn hard balls, hand-turned bats, and homemade bases.
 Nine-inning games are played on ninety-foot base paths.
 Cranks (you, the fans) can purchase an ice cold sarsaparilla, the official drink of the Deep River Grinders, relax, and shout “Huzzah!” for good plays from both teams.
 Don't let Sarsaparilla Willy fall asleep on the job.
 Purchase your ice cold treat from him bening the score keeper's table.

 For reservations and more information about the Lake County Parks Call 219-769-PARK